 Should You Buy a Swiffer?

-Several months ago, I asked this question on Hometalk: "Does anyone out there use a Swiffer?
+A while ago, I asked this question on Hometalk: "Does anyone out there use a Swiffer?
 Do you like it?
 Do you not like it?
-Do you have an ecological alternative?
+Do you have an eco-friendly alternative?
 Is it the best thing since sliced bread, or could you live without it?"

-The answer I got were inconclusive, but leaned toward the negative.
+The answers I got were inconclusive, but leaned toward the negative.
 I wanted to know because I was considering buying a Swiffer.
-I needed a quick, easy, simple wood floor cleaning tool.
+I needed a quick, easy, simple cleaning tool for wood floors.
 I wanted to combine the process of sweeping and mopping so that I could spend less time cleaning my floors.

 Here is what I learned on the negative side: If you have pets, people say that the Swiffer will not adequately pick up pet hair.
 However, I do not have pets.
 I wasn't sold on the idea that it wouldn't be enough to clean up after two adults.
-All I usually have to clean up from my floor is dust bunnies and hair.
+All I usually have to clean up from my floor is dust bunnies and (human) hair.
 Others said that the Swiffer scratches their wood floors.
 As a renter, I want my security deposit back, so I am wary of anything that might scratch my floor.
-Also, I worry about creating more solid waste...some folks took the environmental angle.
+Also, I worry about creating more solid waste, as did some respondents, who took the environmental angle.